kyma-project/kyma/docs/serverless/08-08-logging-in-to-private-packages-registry.md

 ## Steps

+### Create a Secret

-### Create a Secret CR for your Node.js or Python Functions.
+Create a Secret CR for your Node.js or Python Functions.
 You can also create one combined Secret CR for both runtimes.

 <div tabs name="override" group="external-packages-registry">
   <details>